trendscenter/mint-computation-nvflare-app-boilerplate/docs/computation_development/computation_development_workflow_overview.md

-Certainly!
-Let's consolidate your points into a clear, high-level guide tailored for computation authors who may not be expert software developers.
-This guide will illustrate the basic flow, provide examples, and focus on producing clear deliverables to achieve a well-designed computation that integrates with the COINSTAC platform.

----

 ### **Guide to Developing Computations for COINSTAC**

 **Goal**: Create a well-designed computation that integrates seamlessly with the COINSTAC platform, works reliably, and produces meaningful results.